 Deaf Studies: Interpreting Transfer

-There’s a high demand for interpreters for people who are Deaf and Hard of Hearing in just about all areas of life.
-Interpreters are required when Deaf and Hard of Hearing people see their doctor, when they go to school, when they attend meetings at their place of employment, when they go to court, and more.
+There’s a high demand for interpreters for people who are Deaf/Hard of Hearing/DeafBlind in just about all areas of life.
+Interpreters are required in doctor’s offices, schools, places of employment, courts, and in numerous other settings.
 If you love learning languages and studying different cultures, have strong people skills, have an ability to empathize with people in all kinds of settings, you have the qualities essential for a successful career in interpreting.

 After passing state-level exams, interpreters typically work for another year or two prior to applying to take the national credentialing examination administered by the Registry of Interpreters for the Deaf.
-National Interpreter Certification is the highest level credential available to interpreters.
+National Interpreter Certification (NIC) is the highest level credential available to interpreters.
 Holders of this credential are qualified to work in a variety of settings anywhere in the country.
-Interpreters who wish to specialize in medical, mental health and legal interpreting are qualified to do so after additional specialized training.
+Interpreters who wish to specialize in legal interpreting are qualified to do so after NIC certification and additional specialized training.

-Prospective students who have acquired American Sign Language outside of NECC must have an ASL assessment before May 1, 2012.
+Prospective students who have acquired American Sign Language outside of NECC must have an ASL assessment by May 1 of the current year.
 To schedule an ASL assessment, please email firstname.lastname@example.org.

 New students are enrolled in the fall semester only.

 NECC provides an excellent starting point if you are interested in a career in ASL/English interpreting.
 The Interpreting Transfer Option allows you to transfer to a four-year institution offering a bachelor’s degree in interpreting.
 This degree will qualify you to take the state-level Massachusetts Interpreter Screening through the Massachusetts Commission for the Deaf and Hard of Hearing.
 MCDHH-screened interpreters are eligible for entry-level interpreting work.
 Ultimately, graduates will seek national certification from the Registry of Interpreters for the Deaf.